teddyaryono/devlab-s3-codepipeline/README.md

 cd ~/environment/devlab-s3-codepipeline
 ```

 Go to [CloudFormation console](https://console.aws.amazon.com/cloudformation) and check that the stacks `devlab-s3-bucket` and `devlab-s3-bucket-pipeline` does not exist.
-If either stacks are there and in process of getting deleted, wait for the deletion to complete. before proceeding to next steps.
+If either stacks are there and in process of getting deleted, wait for the deletion to complete before proceeding to next steps.

 ![CFN Empty Stack](images/s3_lab_empty_stack.png)